 So many health and wellbeing products out there are gimmicks, or you just can’t tell whether they are working or not.
 From my experience, acupressure mats are the real deal and not a gimmick, because I got real, tangible results from laying on mine.

-Saying that, I did let my friend have a go on my mat, and they didn’t like it, so it may not be for everyone!
+Saying that, I know someone else who tried an acupressure mat and they didn’t like it, so it may not be for everyone!

 They are not expensive, and I imagine the cheapest brands would work just as well as the more expensive ones.
 Therefore it is well worth investing in a mat and giving it a try.
 If it doesn’t work for you then you can return it or pass it on to someone else!